What do I do if I receive a notice from the IRS about my taxes?

 Any used items (such as clothing, linens, appliances, etc.) must be in good condition and may only be deducted at the price you could reasonably ask for the item in used condition.
 For contributions worth $250 or more, you must have a written receipt or letter from the organization.
 For contributions worth $500 or more, you must file Form 8283 (Noncash Charitable Contributions) and attach it to your Form 1040.

 Remember all contributions must be made to qualified charitable organizations.

 If I donate my vehicle to charity, how much can I deduct on my tax return?

 In the past there were a lot of charities asking you to donate your car, and there were a lot overinflated appraisals of the fair market value for these vehicles.
 But recently the IRS has gotten stricter on the way you determine the value of your car.
 Now you must claim the actual amount the charity received at an auction to sell the car, and the charity should give you timely acknowledgment to claim the deduction.
 If the vehicle is actually used by the charity instead of sold at auction, then you may claim the vehicle's fair market value.

 What are the differences between a Roth and a conventional IRA?

 A traditional IRA lets you deduct contributions in the year you make them, and the distributions are included as income on your return when you withdraw from the IRA after reaching age 59 1/2.
 A Roth IRA does not let you deduct the contributions, but you also do not report the distributions as income, no matter how much the Roth account has appreciated.
 With a Roth, you can exclude the income earned in the account from being taxed.

-You can always contact us and we can assist you with any of the questions you may have.
+Contact us and we can assist you with any questions you may have.